Lemon Tree (2008 film): Reception

-The film was released within Israel on 27 March 2008, and it was released internationally through IFC Films on 17 April 2009.
+The film was released in Israel on 27 March 2008, and it was released internationally through IFC Films on 17 April 2009.
 The film has been very well received internationally.
 Rotten Tomatoes gave the film an approval rating of 91%, based on 69 reviews with an average rating of 7/10.
 The website's critical consensus states that the film is "A positive and personal Israeli film that offers an understated and thought-provoking vision of the West Bank troubles."
 It also earned an average critical score of 73, a generally favorable response, on Metacritic.

 The New York Times named it a 'Critics Pick' of 2009.
 Andrew O'Hehir of Salon praised the film and called its production a sign "of hope in the impenetrable impasse of the contemporary Middle East".
 Benjamin Secher of The Daily Telegraph labeled it "absorbing, sensitive, beautifully-shot" and drew favorable comparisons with Erin Brockovich.
 Mark Jenkins of National Public Radio stated that it featured "subtle performances by its striking stars" and served as a parable about border issues.
 AMC's Chris Cabin criticized the movie, arguing that its director "seems not to have the faintest idea of how to properly approach the subject", because the film is, in Cabin's view, "unabashedly pro-Palestine".